Diablo (video game): Sales

 After being absent from PC Data's charts during the final months of 1997, Diablo took 13th place in the rankings for February 1998.
 It remained in the top 20 for another month, dropped out in April and reappeared in June.
 It returned to the top 10 from July through October, rising to #3 in August.
 For the first half of 1998, it was the United States' 14th-best-selling computer release.
-At the time, Jason Ocampo of Computer Games Strategy Plus called Diablo one of the charts' " 'perennial' inhabitants", and compared its longevity to that of Myst and NASCAR Racing 2.
+At the time, Jason Ocampo of Computer Games Strategy Plus called Diablo one of the charts' "'perennial' inhabitants", and compared its longevity to that of Myst and NASCAR Racing 2.
 The game's average sale price during the January–June period was $36; by October, it had fallen to $26.
 Diablo finished 11th for the year in the United States, with sales of 354,961 units and revenues of $9.57 million in the region.
 In August 1998, Diablo received a "Gold" sales award from the Verband der Unterhaltungssoftware Deutschland (VUD), indicating sales of at least 100,000 units across Germany, Austria and Switzerland.

 Diablos global sales reached almost 2 million units by September 1998.
 One year later, its sales in the United States alone had grown to 1.17 million copies, which made it the country's seventh-highest computer game seller since January 1993.
 This number rose to 1.3 million copies by March 2000.
-Remarking upon these sales, GameSpot's writer Desslock hailed Diablo as an "undisputed commercial blockbuster".
+Remarking upon these sales, GameSpots writer Desslock hailed Diablo as an "undisputed commercial blockbuster".
 The game returned in 2000 to PC Data's annual top 20 for the United States, with 260,020 copies sold.